 - GIGABYTE AORUS C300 RBG (ATX, M-ATX, Mini-ITX): This gaming case is 18″ tall and made from tempered glass and aluminum.
 It has one built-in fan, RGB Fusion support, five drive bays, seven PCI slots, and it supports vertical GPU mounts.
 Port-wise, it has one USB-C port, one USB 3.1 port, and two USB 3.0 ports.

 - Phanteks Evolv X RGB (E-ATX, ATX, M-ATX, M-ITX): This 20.5″ tall glass and metal case looks fantastic and is actually quite spacious.
 It can hold 10 HDDs and 9 SSDs simultaneously; it has seven PCI slots, comes with RGB illumination, and has a decent built-in fan.
-Port-wise, it’s a bit lacking—you get one USB-C port, one USB 3.1 port, and one USB 3.2 port.
+Port-wise, it’s a bit lacking—you get one USB-C port and two USB 3.0 ports.